adb014/nsf2x/README.md

   * Exports from NSF files to EML, MBOX and PST formats
   * Exports the mail from Lotus Notes NSF files in MIME format keeping all layout and attachments
   * Capable of reading the encrypted mails in the NSF files, removing the Lotus encryption and reencrypting with the users Exchange Certificate in RC2, 3DES, AES128 or AES256 formats
-  * Supports both Full and Click To Run (AKA Office 365) versions of Oulook
+  * Supports both Full and Click To Run (AKA Office 365) versions of Oulook (Office 365 beta support)
   * Supports mixed 32 and 64 bit installations of Lotus Notes and Outlook
   * Supports unicode filenames (ie. Accents in the NSF and PST filenames)
   * Multi-lingual, though only English, French and German translations currently exist

 You should select the version based on whether your version of Lotus Notes is 32 or 64 bit.
 For 32bit versions of Notes select the 'x86' version and for 64bit versions select the 'amd64' version.

-Download the latest installers from the [Releases](https://github.com/adb014/nsf2x/releases/latest) section of the site!
+Download the latest installers from the [Releases](./releases/latest) section of the site!

 For people wanting to modify NSF2X, development notes of NSF2X are available in the [README.dev](./README.dev) file.

 ## Quick Start